curityio/mcp-authorization-secured-api/README.md

 ## Deploy the Backend

+First, ensure that Docker, Node.js and the envsubst tool are installed on the local computer.\
-First download a [Trial License](https://developer.curity.io/free-trial) from the developer portal.\
+Also download a [Trial License](https://developer.curity.io/free-trial) for the Curity Identity Server from the Curity developer portal.\
-Save it to your desktop as a `license.json` file.
+Save it to your desktop as a `license.json` file.\

 ### Option 1: Deployed MCP Server

-Deploy all backend components including the MCP server:
+Deploy all backend components including the MCP server.

 ```bash
 export LICENSE_FILE_PATH=~/Desktop/license.json